 Area ’61 has several strong points and that may be the reason for a little bit higher price.
-The first thing we should mention is that this is a noiseless pickup, so you won’t hear any hum that is so typical for single coils.
+The first thing I should mention is that this is a noiseless pickup, so you won’t hear any hum that is so typical for single coils.

 When someone mentions no-hum single coils, the first thing that comes to mind is the set of Fender noiseless pickups.
 The company offers several different types of such pickups and they don’t have too many things in common, except for the complete absence of hum.